 Normal Distribution

-Normal distribution is the most common distribution in the most circumstances.
-If we observe enough data (which is actually a problem), more than often we can see that the distribution of the data is near to normal.
 This is because of the central limit theorem.
-It states that if we take the average of enough related things (which is random variables independently drawn from independent distributions) we will eventually get the Normal Distribution.
+It states that if we take the average of enough related things (which is random variables independently drawn

 The problem with collecting data is that you do not know what distribution the data follows.
 What we have is the sample without distribution to help figure it out.
 The true distribution is generally not knowable.
 There are tons of distributions and we may match up with none of them.
 This is where central limit theorem comes.
 It states that the mean value of our sample do have a known distribution even if we do not know the distribution of the population.
 The 'known distribution' is the Normal Distribution.